Teachers and Parents

 Crime Solving Activities

-Forensic science it the study of objects that relate to a crime.
+Forensic science is the study of objects that relate to a crime.
 Forensic scientists study evidence so that it can be used in a court of law.
 Forensic scientists observe, classify, compare, use numbers, measure, predict, interpret data, and draw inferences based on evidence.
 In this lesson, students will use these science inquiry skills.

 • Lesson 3 – Grades: 5 –8